Practical Nursing (LPN)

 The Healthcare Education programs are accredited programs.

-The Associate Degree Nursing program is accredited by the National League for Nursing Accrediting Commission and Mississippi Institutions of Higher Learning.
+The Associate Degree Nursing program is accredited by the Accreditation Commission for Education in Nursing and Mississippi Institutions of Higher Learning.

 The EMT Paramedic program is accredited by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).